 - Would a long-term care event deplete your retirement savings?

-By considering these questions, you can start thinking about possible solutions and how to create a plan for care.
+By considering these questions, you can start thinking about possible solutions and how to create a strategy for care.
 Medicare doesn’t cover long-term care services, and if you have any significant assets, you may not financially qualify for Medicaid.
 Long-term care policies can offer a variety of benefits that may help cover your need, and even a small amount of coverage can help protect your finances.
 Even if you have significant assets to self-fund a long-term care event, having some coverage allows you to decrease the risk and can be beneficial in the event of a catastrophic long-term care event.

-Taking the time to plan for long-term care can be especially important when you’ve experienced the effects it can have on you and your family so closely.
+Taking the time to prepare for long-term care can be especially important when you’ve experienced the effects it can have on you and your family so closely.
 It can be an opportunity to decide now how you’d like to receive care if you end up having a future long-term care need.

 1 "Caregiving in the U.S." AARP and National Alliance for Caregiving, May 2020